actualaardvark/evie/README.md

 - Check browser console for errors
 - Try a different browser

-## Known Limitations
+## Known Bugs/limitations

-- Data is stored locally (no cloud sync)
+- Some visual weirdness with the toast animation and formatting
-- No user authentication/accounts for cross-device compatibility
+- Data is stored locally (no cloud sync), meaning cross-platform is currently impossible
-- Single Discord channel per deployment
+- No authentification
-- No task categories or tags
+- Single Discord channel per deployment, different users can't send to different discord servers/channels, or one user can't choose which channel to send to
-- No recurring tasks
+- Discord messages are hardcoded to include Evie's name which is probably bad.

 ## Future Enhancements